mwalker007/ucbml-module_11/README.md

 Categorical Columns: ['region', 'manufacturer', 'model', 'condition', 'cylinders', 'fuel', 'title_status', 'transmission', 'VIN', 'drive', 'size', 'type', 'paint_color', 'state']

 ##### Explored Relationship of Numerical Columns
-* Determine that these columns are not highly correlated
+* Determined that the numerical columns are not highly correlated

 ##### Explored Counts of the Categorical Numerical Columns through histograms
+See Notebook for Chart Output

 ### Data Preparation

 ##### Data Selection

 ##### Drop the following columns:
-*  id and VIN because they are not values people make buying decisions on unless in the case of the vin the vehicle is very unique
+*  id and VIN because they are not values people make buying decisions on unless in the case of the VIN the vehicle is extremely unique
 *  region because there is only a relatively small amount of data for each region

 ##### Handle the remaining columns as follows: